magento/merchdocs/src/stores/admin-signin.md

    If an account is associated with the email address, an email will be sent to reset your password.

    {:.bs-callout .bs-callout-info}
    An Admin password must be seven or more characters long and include both letters and numbers.
-See [Configuring Admin Security]({{ site.baseurl }}{% link stores/security-admin.md %}) for information on password options.
+See [Configuring Admin Security]({{ site.baseurl }}{% link stores/security-admin.md %}) for information about password options.

-## Sign Out
+## Sign out

-To sign out of the Admin:

 1. In the upper-right corner, click the **Account** (![Account]({{ site.baseurl }}{% link images/images/btn-account.png %}){: .Inline}) icon.